cvickery/wrap_text/README.md

 ## Usage

+1. Separate paragraphs with empty lines.
+The indent of the first line of each paragraph determines the indent for all lines in the paragraph.
-1. Select the text you want to wrap
+2. Select the paragraph(s) you want to wrap.
+3. Wrap the lines using any of the following:
+  - Type the keyboard shortcut (Default: Ctrl-W)
+  - Select the Wrap Text item from the Editor menu
-2. Use the Command Palette and search for "Wrap Text"
+  - Bring up the Command Palette (Command-P) and search for "Wrap Text"
-3. Or use the keyboard shortcut (Default: Ctrl-W)

 ## Configuration